NaveenNegi/Todoapp-laravel-vue/README.md

 # Todoapp-laravel-vue
-# Simple todo application in Laravel and Vue js.
+# Simple todo application in Laravel and Vue js